 Safety in the sport is very important so there must be no exposed skin.
 (Singlets are out sorry).
 Because the idea is to go as fast as you can crashes happen frequently but if you are dressed appropriately they are irrelevant.
 The corners are lined with mats so if you are fast enough to slide into the wall you will have a soft landing.

 The following items are also required but are available from the club for novice skaters:

 - Neck guard

 - Speed Skates (!!)

-If you wish to come along and try the sport there are a few things you must do.
-Please contact the club so we know to expect you and arrive prior to 6pm so we can fit you out with the appropriate equipment.
+So if you wish to come and along and try the sport contact the club so that we are expecting you and turn up before 6 pm so that we can fit you out with appropriate equipment.
 In fact – come along with your friends.
-This is your chance to settle the arguments over who is the fastest skater without children pushing penguins in the way to slow you down!
+This is your chance to settle the arguments over who is the fastest skater without any children pushing penguins in the way to slow you down.

-Short track speed skating is the most exciting form of ice racing.
-In long track skating there are only two skaters on the ice at a time and they compete against the stop watch.
-Short track is much like a cycling road race where slip streaming and tactics play a huge part in the race.
+Short Track Speed Skating is the most exciting form of Ice Racing.
+In long track skating there are only two skaters on ice at a time and they compete against the stop watch.
+Short Track is much like cycling road racing where slip streaming and tactics play a huge part in the race.
 The top speed skaters reach 50 km/h so wind resistance plays a huge part in overall speed.
 Of course the best tactic of all is simply being fast enough to stay with everyone else.
-You never know – one or more multiple skaters in front of you might fall at the last corner!
+You never know – one or skaters in front of you might fall at the last corner!!!